 Archivists prefer to put their encapsulated letters into archival file folders and then into archival boxes, being sure to keep the chronological order intact.
-(Click here to purchase Gaylord’s Family Archives Document Preservation Kit, complete with archival folders and an archival box.)
+(Click here for Gaylord’s Family Archives Document Preservation Kit, complete with archival folders and an archival box.)

 This process gives you three layers of protection for your letters to ensure they are completely preserved and protected from bugs, dust, and anything else that could get to them and damage them.
 Following these guidelines to preserving your family letters will ensure they are protected and saved for you to enjoy and for your future descendants to enjoy!

 Old letters can fall prey to many unfortunate situations.
 Ink can fade and paper can crumble.
 If this happens, the messages on your old letters may eventually be lost, despite your best efforts.
 It’s also possible that the entire file folder full of the original letters could be lost, damaged, or even destroyed!